hamishtodd1/hamishtodd1.github.io/singlePlayerGames/geometricAlgebra/aestheticsAndStory.md

 		It is a great story.
 Hestenes looking back on it as ancient wisdom Clifford on his deathbed thinking the hope will probably die and people will be doing hacky shit forever Tait was evil, full of wishful thinking and idiotic faith.
 Hating of divorce and secularity, everything  Clifford wasn't.
 Kicking a man while he was dying
+	Separate office for Maxwell or faraday, more Victorian plus crackling electricity